acids-ircam/nn_tilde/README.md

   </tr>
 </table>

-The attribute list and values are again **model dependant** and should retrieved in the documentation of the model.

 ## Multicanal (Max/MSP)

 The Max/MSP release of `nn~` includes additional externals, namely `mc.nn~` and `mcs.nn~`, allowing the use of the multicanal abilities of Max 8+ to simplify the patching process with `nn~` and optionally decrease the computational load.